Natasha Harding keen for Jess Fishlock to play on for Wales

 Wales' Women are currently second in qualifying Group A with three wins and two draws, two points behind England as they bid to reach the 2019 World Cup.

-The seven group winners and four best-placed runners up qualify for France.
+Only the seven group winners qualify automatically for the finals in France.

+The four best-placed runners-up will contest the play-offs for one remaining place, which will comprise of a two-legged semi-final and then a final.

 Wales host Bosnia in Swansea on 7 June and Russia in Newport five days later, knowing victories in both games would set up a group decider with England.